72squared/redpipe/README.rst

 |BuildStatus| |CoverageStatus| |Version| |Python| |Docs|

-This project is beta software so the interface may change.
+This project is beta software.
+The interface may change.

-However, the code is well tested and rapidly stabilizing.
+The code is well tested and rapidly stabilizing.
 Check back soon.

 Requirements